obieze375/Digital-Garden/_notes/CCNAmd/Configure Routers _ Switches.md

 # Upgrading the IOS System Image
-- IOS software images can be downloaded from: https://software.cisco.com/
+- IOS software assets can be downloaded from: https://software.cisco.com/
 - After downloading the software, copy to the device’s Flash using TFTP: *copy tftp flash*
 - Delete the old system image or use the *boot system* command